Chicory, not just a coffee alternative!

 • 3 cups of water, I used carbonated water

-• Ice for serving (0ptional)
+• Ice for serving (optional)

 Directions